CosmoLike/cocoa/README.md

 ## Overview of the [Cobaya](https://github.com/CobayaSampler)-[CosmoLike](https://github.com/CosmoLike) Joint Architecture (Cocoa) <a name="overview"></a>

 Cocoa allows users to run [CosmoLike](https://github.com/CosmoLike) routines inside the [Cobaya](https://github.com/CobayaSampler) framework.
 Cosmolike is capable of analyzing data primarily from the [Dark Energy Survey](https://www.darkenergysurvey.org) (a.k.a DES) and simulating future multi-probe analyses for Rubin Observatory's Legacy Survey of Space and Time or the Roman Space Telescope.
 This readme file presents basic and advanced instructions for installing all Cocoa components, including the [Planck likelihood](https://wiki.cosmos.esa.int/planck-legacy-archive/index.php/Main_Page).

-(**Proper Credits**): The following is not an exhaustive list of the codes we use

-- [Cobaya](https://github.com/CobayaSampler) is a framework developed by Dr. Jesus Torrado and Prof. Anthony Lewis

-- [Cosmolike](https://github.com/CosmoLike) is a framework developed by Prof. Elisabeth Krause and Prof. Tim Eifler

-- [CAMB](https://github.com/cmbant/CAMB) is a Boltzmann code developed by Prof. Anthony Lewis

-- [CLASS](https://github.com/lesgourg/class_public) is a Boltzmann code developed by Prof. Julien Lesgourgues and Dr. Thomas Tram

-- [Polychord](https://github.com/PolyChord/PolyChordLite) is a sampler code developed by Dr. Will Handley, Prof. Lasenby, and Prof. M. Hobson

-By no means, we want to discourage people from cloning code from their original repositories.
-We've included these codes as compressed [xz file format](https://tukaani.org/xz/format.html) in our repository for convenience in the initial development.
-The work of those authors is extraordinary, and they must be properly cited.

 ## Installation of cocoa required packages <a name="required_packages"></a>